 What Is Dimethylsulfoxide (DMSO) Used For?

 The story of DMSO is a sad one.
-In fact an entire story about DMSO and its amazing health benefits could be written separate from this article.
+In fact, an entire story about DMSO and its amazing health benefits could be written separately from this article.

 DMSO is an organic, natural, colorless, odorless, non-synthesized liquid extracted from lignin, which is a natural substance that holds the cells of trees together.
 This extraction occurs while manufacturing wood pulp, then the DMSO is processed naturally for use.